By Anna Gay on | No Comments

-SELECT THE DEVELOP MODULENote: this can also be done in the Library Module, but you will have more control in the Develop Module
+The first thing you need to do is open the Develop Module.
+Note: this can also be done in the Library Module, but you will have more control in the Develop Module.

-We are going to be working with Clarity, Contrast, and Vibrance (which is just below the Contrast slider):
+We are going to be working with Clarity, Contrast, and Vibrance:

-To soften the image, you will first reduce the Clarity.
-Clarity impact the midtones in your image, so when the Clarity is reduced significantly as in this example, you will see a drastic softening of your image:
+To soften the image, you will first need to reduce the Clarity.
+Clarity impacts the midtones of an image, so when the Clarity is decreased significantly, as in this example, you will see a drastic softening of your image:

 Here is a comparison of how reducing the Clarity impacts an image:

-To restore a bit of the depth and edge definition that reducing the Clarity took away, we are now going to increase the contrast.
+To restore a bit of the depth and edge definition that reducing the Clarity took away, we will increase the contrast.

-In doing so for this example, the image became very warm.
-This is due to the fact that the highlights and shadows of the image were already quite warm, and boosting the contrast increases the range between highlights and shadows.
+In doing so, for this example, the image became very warm.
+This is because the highlights and shadows of the image were already quite warm, and boosting the contrast increases the range between highlights and shadows.
 Therefore, I ended up with a lot of yellow in the image:

-To solve this issue in your own editing, you can reduce the Vibrance.
-The reason to reduce the Vibrance instead of the Saturation is because Vibrance reduces the saturation of only the most saturated color values, whereas Saturation reduces all of the color values.
+To solve this issue, reduce the Vibrance.
+The reason to reduce the Vibrance instead of the Saturation is because Vibrance reduces the saturation of only the MOST saturated color values.
+In contrast, Saturation reduces ALL of the color values.

-Reducing the Saturation would wash out most of the color in this image, because, aside from the yellow/oranges, the image doesn't have a lot of color.
-By reducing the Vibrance, I am only toning down the yellows/oranges, while leaving the rest of the colors as they are:
+Reducing the Saturation would wash out most of the color in this image because, aside from the yellow/oranges, the photo doesn't have a lot of color.
+By reducing the Vibrance, I am only toning down the yellows and oranges while leaving the rest of the colors as they are: